-- A single case of medical treatment and restricted access to work was recorded in 2016 and no recorded Medically Treated Incident took place in 2016 - No Restricted Work Injury was recorded during 2016, and no Lost Time Injuries occurred.
-This is an excellent result for the Project, even taking into consideration the reduction in exploration activities at the mine site.
+• No Restricted Work Injury was recorded during 2017, and no Lost Time Injuries occurred.
+This is an excellent result for the Project, even taking into consideration the reduction in activity at the mine site.
 The focus for the Health and Safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules